 About the Nimitz Jr. Corps

 The National Museum of the Pacific War’s Nimitz Junior Corps introduces youth to the values, innovations, and experiences of our Greatest Generation that led to victory in WWII.
-Through fun games, exhibit exploration, art, and science the Nimitz Junior Corps aims to create the next generation of history enthusiasts, museum stewards, and good citizens.
+Through games, exhibit exploration, art, and scientific experiments, the Nimitz Junior Corps aims to create the next generation of history enthusiasts, museum stewards, and good citizens.

 Nimitz Jr. Corps takes place the 3rd Saturday of each month from 1:00 - 3:00.